canturktezer/javascript-calculator/README.md

 This is a simple JavaScript calculator that allows you to perform basic arithmetic operations (+, -, *, /).
 It provides a user interface where you can input numbers and operators, and it will display the result of the calculation.

+Preview

+You can see a preview of the pricing section in the "pricing.png" file included in this repository.

 Getting Started

 To use the calculator, follow these steps: